defano/wyldcard/README.md

 ### Variables and containers

-A container is any entity in HyperCard that can hold a value; all parts, variables and the message box are containers.
+A _container_ is any entity in HyperCard that can hold a value; all parts, variables and the message box are containers.

 HyperCard is dynamically typed.
 Internally, each value is stored as a string and converted to an integer, float, Boolean, or list depending on the context of its use.
 Unlike Perl, however, HyperCard does not allow nonsensical conversions; adding 5 to "hello," for example, produces a syntax error.

-Local variables in HyperTalk are lexically scoped.
+Local variables in HyperTalk are lexically scoped and implicity declared.
 That is, they retain their value only within the handler or function in which they're used.
 A variable may be made global by explicitly declaring it as such.
 Variables that are not declared as global are considered local, even when a global variable of the same name exists.
 All variables, global and local, are implicitly initialized with the empty string.

-HyperTalk uses "--" to initiate a single-line comment (there are no multi-line comments).
+HyperTalk uses `--` to initiate a single-line comment (there are no multi-line comments).
 Comments can appear on their own line, or following a statement inline.
 It's also legal for comments to appear outside of function definitions and handlers.
 For example:

 ```